This last summer I died. Sort of.

 I waited and allowed myself to be buried.
 I surrendered to the nothingness and it was terrifying.

-And there was pain too.
+There was pain too.
 My body hurt everywhere, my flesh taking on the emotional weight because there was too much for my mind to sort alone.
 The first few steps out of bed every morning hurt; everywhere hurt.
 My body felt heavy and over-sensitized.

-I did not have much in the way of emotion, which was also difficult.
+I did not feel much in the way of emotion, which was also difficult and strange.
 I am a virtual tilt-a-whirl of feeling.
-My normal is to feel a broad smattering of emotions daily.
+My normal is to experience a broad smattering of emotions daily.
 Checking and feeling nothing other than weariness was alarming.
-There was some anger, and I had a few moments of yelling at my father while treading water in the ocean at my favorite beach.
-Yelling at and making demands of him in The Beyond (this did give me a little giggle.
+There was some anger.
+I had a few moments of yelling at my father while treading water at my favorite beach.
+Yelling and making demands of him in The Beyond (this did give me a little giggle.
 One is not supposed to make demands of the Dearly Departed).
-I yelled and then cried and had my tears mix with the salt water and that seemed like a good thing.

-But hindsight has benefits.
-Because there IS hindsight.
-I did emerge after a few months, crawling out of the dirt like a seedling.
-Or out of the ashes like a pheonix.
-That cycle of transformation is one I’m intimately familiar with, but I’d never felt like it had taken this long before.
-The moment it began to shift was when I remembered that I had been in places that felt similarly hopeless and helpless and that every time previously I had come out.
-And not only come out…not only SURVIVED…but, each time, I had come out with some newly rich and deepened sense of myself and the human struggle.
+And not only come out…not only survived…but, each time, I had come out with some newly rich and deepened sense of myself and the human struggle.
 Remembering that it had happened before and therefore was likely to happen again (I am a scientist after all) was the foothold I needed.
-The rest took care of itself.
-Trust helped.

 And part of me (only a very tiny part) felt like a fraud.
 Noticing that Pleasure wasn’t anywhere to be found, and noticing the pain that I felt in my body and how little delight there was even in the smallest moments… How could it be?
-Small moments of pleasure are my jam!
+Small moments of pleasure are my very foundation!

-And no was all I was getting.
+And 'no' was all I was getting.
 No, I can’t talk to people.
 No, I can’t make them feel better or reassured about how I’m doing.
 No, I can’t spend time with anyone.
 No, I can’t respond to emails or texts.
 No, I can’t even go on Facebook or Instagram.
 No.

 All of this work in following my yes and no prepared me for last summer, for dying.
 It prepared me to hold fast to my limits and not be swayed no matter how powerfully I could sense the expectations from others.
 And it made it possible to protect myself from the assault of forcing myself to do or be anything that wasn’t ready for doing or being.